 It's Morning Edition from NPR News.
-I'm Linda Wertheimer.
+I'm Steve Inskeep.

-ZARROLI: The government says it's going to - it's reopening today as usual.
+ZARROLI: Well, the government says it's reopening today as usual.
 It will just have new owners.
-There will be a seamless transition.
-The regulators are trying to do what they always do in situations like this.
-They want to convince people that, you know, things are normal, so there isn't a run on the bank.
-They don't want too many other - more people lining up to take their money out.
+They say it will be a seamless transition.
+Customers won't even know anything is different, and because the bank is being purchased by JPMorgan Chase, the customers' deposits will be protected.
+The regulators are just trying to do what they always do in situations like this, which is just convince people things are normal, so there isn't a run on the bank.

 WERTHEIMER: Why does JPMorgan Chase step in on this one?
 Why take over a troubled bank like this one?